 Early Connection Opportunity (ECO)

-As a participant in the Early Connection Opportunity (ECO) program, you'll become a more informed student, and better prepared to engage in the academic, social and cultural wealth of the University community.
+The Early Connection Opportunity (ECO) program helps to prepare students to engage in the academic, social, and cultural wealth of the University of Rochester community.

 Jump to information about: